mellowboyXD/flashcard/README.md

 You know how a flashcard works already. :)

-## TODO
+## Features

 - [x] Create App
 - [x] Save to LocalStorage
-- [ ] Add ability to create folders for different flashcard groups
+- [x] Add ability to create folders for different flashcard groups

+## Disclaimer

+App is still in early development.
+Currently working on improving and porting to standalone application.